UPEI-Android/group-project-mindjogg/app/database/schema/readme.md

 | Hopeful   | JS Object |
 | Depressed | JS Object |

+# How to Use

+The userSchema object has been exported as a module and it can be used anywhere.
+Just import it into your file and make use of it as you need to.

 # Documentation

 We would be making use of an npm framework called Mongoose to easily connect and access our database on MongoDB.